melofred/PKS-PCF-ElasticSearch/README.md

    $ cd Elasticsearch-sink/

    _TODO: Make the ElasticSearch cluster IP a parameter for this app.
-At this moment, it's hard-coded within the app_
+At this moment, it's hard-coded within the app as es-kibana.pcf-demo.net _

    ---
    Edit the file _src/main/java/io/pivotal/example/stream/elasticsearch/sink/ElasticsearchSinkProperties.java_ and replace the entry _es-kibana.pcf-demo.net:9200_ with your ElasticSearch/Kibana IP address or hostname from step #1 above.